How to Clean a Wooden Cutting Board | F.N. Sharp

 Wooden cutting board in dishwasher

-Now that you know WHAT to do with your wooden cutting board, let’s close by looking at a few things you should NEVER do:
+Now that you know what you SHOULD to do with your wooden cutting board, let’s conclude with a few things you SHOULDN'T do:

-The bottom line is, if you take care of your wooden cutting board, it will take care of you for years to come.
+The bottom line is, if you take care of your wooden cutting boards, they will take care of you (and your knives) for years to come!

-Impressive Cutting Boards Need F.N.
-Sharp Knives: F.N.
-Get the 6-Knife Set
+Impressive Cutting Boards Need Impressive Knives: Get F.N.
+Sharp!